 Any clearing of native vegetation requires a permit under Part V of the Environmental Protection Act 1986, except where exemptions apply under Schedule 6 of the Act or are prescribed in the Environmental Sensitive Areas (ESAs).

 6.1 Assessment Against the Ten Clearing Principles

-This project has been assessed against the Ten Clearing Principles (Appendix D) and it is considered to be "not at variance" with any of the Principles.
-As such, vegetation within the Project Area can be cleared under the current MRWA Clearing Permit (CP818/6).
+This project has been assessed against the Ten Clearing Principles (Appendix D) and it is considered unlikely to be at variance with any of the Principles.